isomerpages/moe-kuochuansec/_direct-school-admission/Direct School Admission.md

 variant: tiptap
 ---
 <h2>Direct School Admission</h2>
-<p>These are the DSA talent areas that the school is offering for 2025 admissions.
+<p>These are the DSA talent areas that the school is offering for admission
-All talent areas are open to both male and female applicants.</p>
+in 2027.</p>
 <p></p>
 <table style="minWidth: 50px">
 <colgroup>